hyperspy/hyperspy-website/README.md

 The news entries are managed using the [ABlog](https://ablog.readthedocs.io) Sphinx extension.

-- add a entry in the `news` folder
+- add an entry in the `news` folder
 - use the `post` directive